rubyphan712/rubyphan712/README.md

-👋 Hi, I’m @rubyphan712
+👋 Hi, I’m Ruby Phan.
-I’m currently learning about Data Analysis.
-I’m looking to collaborate on any project!
+I’m currently learning about Data Analysis and looking to collaborate on any project!